Pursuant to NJ Alimony Laws, how is alimony in NJ determined? Are there NJ Alimony guidelines like there are NJ child support guidelines?

 The one-third formula was not the law at all, and indeed, the Appellate Division of the New Jersey Court has twice stated that there is no such thing as a one-third formula but rather the alimony statute is to consulted at all times when alimony is being calculated.

 Nonetheless, the simplicity of the one-third formula seemed to be too attractive to most lawyers and even to many judges.

 That is not to suggest that judges used the one-third formula when they decided cases during a trial; in my experience, they did not.

-So the practical question for someone facing paying alimony or receiving alimony ultimately came down to, "Will it be better for me to have the statutory factors applied to the facts of my case, as opposed to using the rather arbitrary one-third formula?"
+So the practical question for someone facing paying alimony or receiving alimony ultimately came down to, "Will it be better for me to have the statutory factors applied to the facts of my case by a judge during a lengthy and costly trial, or might I be better off by just using the rather arbitrary one-third formula?"